 Topics: Big Data, Planning, Predictive Analytics, Operational Performance Management (OPM), Management, Budgeting, Analytics, Business Analytics, Business Collaboration, IBM, Business Performance Management (BPM), Financial Performance Management (FPM), Information Management (IM), decision, FPM, Watson

 IBM hosted the Big Data and Analytics Analyst Insights conference in Toronto recently to emphasize the strategic importance of this topic to the company and to highlight recent and forthcoming advancements in its big data and analytics software.
 Our firm followed the presentations with interest.
 My colleagues Mark Smith and Tony Cosentino have commented on IBM’s execution of its big data strategy and its approach to analytics.
 As well, Ventana Research has conducted benchmark research on challenges in big data.

-Topics: Big Data, Operational Performance Management (OPM), Bank, MRO, telematics, Analytics, Business Analytics, IBM, Operational Intelligence, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), FPM, Maximo, profitability management, TM1, Watson
+Topics: Big Data, Office of Finance, Operational Performance Management (OPM), MRO, Analytics, Business Analytics, Business Intelligence, IBM, Operational Intelligence, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), FPM, Maximo, TM1, Watson